Oil falls as demand concerns trump Suez Canal disruptions

 “The longer this disruption lasts the more likely we see refiners (and) buyers having to turn to the spot market to ensure supply from elsewhere,” ING Economics said, adding that shipping companies faced a decision on whether to travel via the Cape of Good Hope in South Africa, causing delays.

-The market was also helped on Wednesday by data showing U.S. gasoline demand improved and refinery run rates were picking up.
+The market was also helped on Wednesday by data showing U.S. gasoline demand improved and refinery run rates were picking up as well as data pointing to strong Euro zone economic activity this month.
+[EIA/S]

 However, analysts said such supportive factors were likely to be overshadowed by growing concerns about global demand.